thesse1/webmethods-api-gateway-devops/README.md

 | test_suite |  The postman collection test_suite to run.
 Default will not run any test.To run all tests pass *|
 | skip_import | To skip the import of APIs |

-Sample usage to run all tests by creating an build environment
+Sample usage to run all tests by creating a build environment
 ``` sh
 gateway_build.sh --apigateway_image mycompany_apigateway_image:latest --apigateway_server_port 5558 --apigateway_ui_port 9075  --apigateway_es_port 9243 --test_suite \*
 ```